Architecture¶

 struct), or text data inside elements (the

-struct); this last one will not concern
+Chars struct); this last one will not concern

-us here, and we will only talk about Element
+us here, and we will only talk about Element.

-Each supported kind of Element
+Each supported kind of Element parses its attributes in a

 set_attributes()